Combining Transformers with Natural Language Explanations: Approach

+In our case, we aim to define a more complex memory lookup phase.
+Therefore, we allow neural-based similarities and focus on an efficient sampling strategy to achieve scalability.
 Memory sampling brings about both benefits and, possibly, issues.
-Reducing the overall memory size enables large knowledge integration when dealing with complex deep neural models like DistilBERT.
-Moreover, sampling eases the knowledge integration process from the point of view of noise compensation.
-In a similar fashion to curriculum learning \cite{curriculum}, sampling reduces complexity by considering a smaller memory, which, in turn, induces a limitation of spurious lookup operations.
-This is also reflected at training time, where in each batch the model sees a different memory, thus avoiding to always focus on specific slots, which could possibly head to overfitting.
-Nonetheless, sampling inherently introduces variance, therefore compatibility issues with other strategies like strong supervision might arise as well.
-To compensate for both problems, it is crucial to define smart sampling strategies that can be conditioned on input examples.
-To this end, similarly to prioritized experience replay (PER)~\cite{SchaulQAS15}, employed in reinforcement learning, we introduce priority-based sampling strategies that progressively take into account the importance of the added information with respect to both input examples and task objectives.
-In particular, to efficiently deal with large memories, we operate at batch level by sampling a shared knowledge base.
-Then, depending on the given strategy, priority weights $p_{m_i}$ associated to each memory slot $m_i$ are updated and available for the next batch step.
-More precisely, we adopt the same priority definition of PER, where the temporal difference (TD) error is replaced by a custom importance assignment function:
+Reducing the overall memory size enables large knowledge integration when dealing with complex deep neural models like transformers.
+Moreover, sampling eases the memory integration process from the point of view of noise compensation, i.e., filtering out irrelevant memory slots.
+In a similar fashion to curriculum learning~\citep{curriculum}, sampling reduces complexity by considering a smaller memory, which, in turn, induces a limitation of spurious memory lookup operations.
+This is also reflected at training time, where, in each batch, the model sees a different sampled memory $\bar{M}$, thus avoiding always focusing on specific slots, which could possibly head to overfitting.
+Nonetheless, sampling inherently introduces variance, therefore compatibility issues with other strategies like SS might arise as well.
+To compensate for both problems, we define smart sampling strategies that prioritize memory slots according to the observed input examples.
+To this end, similarly to prioritized experience replay (PER)~\citep{SchaulQAS15}, we introduce priority-based sampling strategies that progressively take into account the importance of the added information with respect to both input examples and task objectives.
+In particular, to efficiently deal with large memory sizes, we operate at the batch level by sampling a shared memory $\bar{M}$.
+Then, depending on the given strategy, priority weights $p_{m_i}$ associated with each memory slot $m_i$ are updated and available for the next batch step.
+More precisely, we adopt the same priority definition of PER, where the temporal difference error is replaced by a custom importance assignment function: